ollama/ollama/docs/api.md

 - `name`: name of the model to create
 - `path`: path to the Modelfile
-- `stream`: (optional) if `false` the response will be be returned as a single response object, rather than a stream of objects
+- `stream`: (optional) if `false` the response will be returned as a single response object, rather than a stream of objects

 ### Request